 [(New paragraph)] Although [the Prygun] Maxim Gavrilovitch [Rudomyotkin]* was imprisoned at about this time, (1858) it was not for refusing to return to the fold of the Orthodox church but for daring to petition the Tsar's Viceroy of Trans-Caucasia for relief of harassment by the local authorities who were trying at the instigation of the [Molokane] Postoyannaye to put down the new spiritual manifestation of jumping during religious services.

-[* Berokoff is writing for Dukh-i-zhizniki who would know this man's last name, who is unfamiliar to most Molokane.]
+[* Berokoff is writing for Dukh-i-zhizniki who would know this man's last name, but who is unfamiliar to most Pryguny and Molokane.]